fellowswift/SwiftChallenges/README.md

 Periodically a programming challenge will be published in this repo as a pending issue.
 You should fork this repository and send a pull request as your solution to the issue.
 We will do peer-review by commenting others' solutions.
 We will learn and teach all together.

-Please remember that you should not make any assumption unless it is indicated in the challenge.
-Your solution should deal with negative numbers, decimals, or wrong inputs unless it is indicated like that in the problem.
+Please remember that you should not make any assumption in the challenges.
+Your solution should deal with negative numbers, decimals, wrong inputs, etc... unless it is indicated like that in the problem.
+In case of doubt please send a comment to the corresponding issue.

 And please remember that this is a respectful team.
 Please review and read the comments of the pull requests of your peers with respect.